Ryan Meisinger: High Point Rockers

 On April 15, 2024, Meisinger signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 In 23 appearances for the Rockers, he compiled a 1.09 ERA with 34 strikeouts across 24 2/3 innings pitched.
 On July 3, Meisinger was released by High Point to pursue an opportunity in the Mexican League.

 Diablos Rojos del México

 On July 5, 2024, Meisinger signed with the Diablos Rojos del México of the Mexican League.
 He made 9 scoreless appearances for the Diablos, striking out 11 batters over 9 1/3 innings of relief.
 With the team, Meisinger won the Serie del Rey.

 Saraperos de Saltillo

 On February 11, 2025, Meisinger was traded to the Saraperos de Saltillo of the Mexican League.
 On April 26, Meisinger, Kurt Heyer, Deolis Guerra, Mario Meza, and Danis Correa combined to no-hit the Dorados de Chihuahua.
 In 21 appearances for Saltillo, he struggled to a 6.86 ERA with 15 strikeouts and three saves across 19 2/3 innings pitched.

 El Águila de Veracruz

 On June 16, 2025, Meisinger, Braulio Torres-Pérez, and Cristian Santana were traded to El Águila de Veracruz of the Mexican League in exchange for Jake Sanchez.
+In seven appearances for Veracruz, he logged an 0-1 record and 6.30 ERA with 11 strikeouts and one save over 10 innings of relief.
+Meisinger was released by the team on December 4.

+Coaching career

+On January 15, 2026, Meisinger was hired to serve as a pitching coach for the Florida Complex League Twins, the rookie-level affiliate of the Minnesota Twins.